interstar/golden-pond/README.md

 ```
 ### Future

 There is a more ambitious goal.
 The problem with writing music software is that there are many specific targets for where it needs to run.
-The latest work in progress is to a rewrite in Haxe ([https://haxe.org/](https://haxe.org/)), a language designed to be transpiled to other languages.
+The latest work in progress is to a rewrite GoldenPond in Haxe ([https://haxe.org/](https://haxe.org/)), a language designed to be transpiled to other languages.
 You can see work in progress in the haxe subdirectory.

 As of October 2024, the Haxe code-base is now the official main development, going forward.
 I am successfully compiling it into both Python and Javascript.
 And experimentally to Java and C++. **All future development on GoldenPond is going to be to the code currently in the haxe subdir of this repository.
 Everything else is deprecated and will eventually disappear**